keboola/component-orchestration-trigger-queue-v2/component_config/component_short_description.md

-Trigger to start a Keboola Orchestration V2
+Trigger to start a flow